plone/training/trainthetrainer/before.rst

 * Have a location where people can walk during a break and in general refresh their minds.

-* a beamer set up in a room that you don't have to darken too much to see anything.
+* A beamer/projector set up in a room that you don't have to darken too much to see anything.

-* Depending on how you teach and which materials you have it can be great two have two beamers and laptops: on one beamer you can present the agenda, schedule, excercices or training material.
+* Depending on how you teach and which materials you have, it can be great to have two beamers and laptops: on one beamer you can present the agenda, schedule, excercices or training material.
 And the other laptop/beamer can be dedicated to showing hands-on demo's of editing content, developing, running,